PM chairs key all-party meet on G-20, seeks cooperation of everyone | Politics

 Some opposition leaders, including Sitaram Yechury and D Raja of the Left, noted that India taking over the presidency was by rotation and said it should not be projected as the government's achievement, sources said.

-Modi, in his speech, asserted that it was an occasion for the entire country to be proud of and everyone should contribute to its success, they added.
+Modi, in his address, asserted that it was an occasion for the entire country to be proud of and everyone should contribute to its success, they added.

 The prime minister had spoken on similar lines at a BJP meeting, saying that every citizen should be proud of the development.